dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

-The migration may still take a while in Ecto, but reads and updates to rows will
+The migration may still take a while to run, but reads and updates to rows
-continue to work.
-For example, for 100,000,000 rows it took 165 seconds to add
+will continue to work.
+For example, for 100,000,000 rows it took 165 seconds
-run the migration, but SELECTS and UPDATES could occur while it was running.
+to add run the migration, but SELECTS and UPDATES could occur while it was
+running.

 ---